brentschooley/TwilioMiniHack/README.md

 }
 ```

-Now let's use the IP Messaging client to get a list of channels and either join the `general` channel if it already exists or create it if it doesn't:
+Now let's use the IP Messaging client to get a list of channels and either join the `general` channel if it already exists or create it if it doesn't.
+Add this code to the bottom of `ViewDidLoad`:

 ```csharp
 client.GetChannelsList ((result, channels) => {